cmathews90/MSc-Data-Analytics---Academic-Projects/README.md

+Last Update: 15.01.2022

 <h1 align ="left">MSc Data Analytics</h1>

 <h5 align ="left">University of Huddersfield</h5>

 <p align="left">
   This repository hosts work I've completed towards my masters.
-Thanks for opening this README, I'm currently planning the design structure for this repository;
-  focal nodes will include modules, module descriptions, overall grade, my masters roadmap for success, the assignment files, changelog and a licence.

-<h2 align="left">In development!</h2>
+It is mostly academic writing.
+Topics currently include, a review of 2020-2021 top 8 IS journals on SME value realisation from SME's.
+A project plan to apply NLP machine learning that identifies semantics for agency engagement prediciton from job boards.